wso2/docs-is/en/docs/get-started/quick-start-guide.md

 4. Navigate to `<IS_SAMPLE_DISTR>/IS-QSG/bin` and execute either of the following commands to start the sample application.

-     ```
+    ``` java
          Linux   --> sh app-server.sh
          Windows --> app-server.bat
     ```

-5. Navigate to `<IS_SAMPLE_DISTR>/IS-QSG/bin`
-    and execute the following commands to start the Quick Start samples accordingly.
+5. Navigate to `<IS_SAMPLE_DISTR>/IS-QSG/bin` and execute the following commands to start the Quick Start samples accordingly.

     ``` java
         Linux   --> sh qsg.sh
         Windows --> qsg.bat
     ```

-    A message appears to pick a scenario, which indicates that the samples are deployed and the WSO2 Identity Server is up and running.

 6. When prompted, confirm the configurations.
 7. Note that a message appears to pick a scenario, which indicates that the samples are deployed and WSO2 Identity Server is up and running.

 Let's try out the samples.